-Hailed as “impeccable” and praised for her “dusky instrument”, mezzo-soprano Tahanee Aluwihare is regularly in demand for her unique vocal timbre and vibrant stage presence.
-A native of Sri Lanka, she made her debut with the Symphony Orchestra of Sri Lanka at the age of seventeen and since has performed in Asia, Europe, and North America.
+Hailed as “impeccable” and praised for her “dusky instrument”, Sri Lankan-American mezzo soprano Tahanee Aluwihare is regularly sought out for her unique vocal timbre and vibrant stage presence.

 In the 2019-2020 season, Ms. Aluwihare joined Opera Memphis as a Handorf Company Artist, where she began the season with a 30-day guerilla-style campaign of opera, presenting free performances across Memphis for the entire month of September.
 During Fall 2019, she performed in multiple dynamic concerts at the Dixon Gallery and Gardens Museum, including Opera Meets Broadway, Words and Music and an interactive reduction of The Magic Flute.
 During winter 2020, she was asked to perform the principal character, Alice Mitchell, in Opera Memphis’s workshop of Pretty Little Room.
 Ms. Aluwihare also performed the roles of La Badessa and La Suor Zelatrice in Suor Angelica and La Ciesca in Gianni Schicchi for a Puccini double-bill.
 Due to the pandemic, her upcoming debut as Dorabella in Così fan tutte at Playhouse on the Square was canceled.
 For the summer season, she was selected as an Artistic Fellow for both the Hogfish Regenerative Theater Festival and the Lake View Music Festival, with both festivals being postponed indefinitely.